netwerk-digitaal-erfgoed/requirements-infrastructure/README.md

 All infrastructure and application components (such as containers) are automatically scanned for security vulnerabilities.

+All software components, including the infrastructure’s OS and other packages, are continuously updated to incorporate security patches.

 ### 16. The infrastructure supports _zero-downtime deployments_. ([REL](#rel))

 When new versions of the applications are deployed (requirement 9),